 1001 Great Ideas for Teaching & Raising Children with Autism or Asperger's: This book presents parents and educators with over 1800 ideas try-it-now tips, eye-opening advice, and grassroots strategies.
 More than 600 fresh ideas join tried and true tactics from the original edition, offering modifications for older kids, honing in on Asperger's challenges, and enhancing already-effective ways to help your child or student achieve success at home, in school, and in the community.

 The Autistic Brain: Temple Grandin is one of the world's most accomplished and well-known adults with autism.
 She is a professor at Colorado State University and the author of several best-selling books, which have sold more than a million copies.
 The HBO movie based on her life, starring Claire Danes, received seven Emmy Awards.

-Autism Spectrum Disorders: What Every Parent Needs to Know is an invaluable resource for parents and caregivers of children who have been diagnosed with an autism spectrum disorder (ASD).
+Autism Spectrum Disorders: What Every Parent Needs to Know is an invaluable resource for parents & caregivers of children who have autism spectrum disorder (ASD).
 Prepared under the editorial direction of 2 distinguished pediatricians who are autism experts—one of whom is also the parent of a son with autism—this book helps you understand how ASDs are defined and diagnosed and provides you with information on the most current types of behavioral and developmental therapies.
-It also helps parents understand what they can do to help promote a smooth transition from adolescence through the teen years and into adulthood.
+It helps parents understand what they can do to help promote a smooth transition from adolescence through the teen years and into adulthood.

 Happy Kids Don't Punch You In The Face: When there’s a nuclear meltdown happening in your classroom, this book is your trusted guide on what to do in the heat of the moment, and how you can prevent future incidents.
 These field-tested strategies integrate principles of behavioral intervention with the best practices of positive psychology.